 Relative Atomic Mass

-Our role in the ruthenium market developed from our existing business as a supplier of rhenium for complex nickel base super alloys.
+Our role in the ruthenium market first developed from our existing business as a supplier of rhenium for complex nickel base super alloys.
 The next generation of these alloys (4th generation) for the first time adds ruthenium alongside rhenium and emerged from a NASA sponsored programme to find the optimum ratio amongst elements for high pressure turbine blades.
 It was discovered that a ratio of approx. Re 6% and Ru 3% could raise operating temperatures by approx. 50 degrees C. Read more about this in our blog post here.
 However, the commercialisation of Ruthenium containing aerospace alloys was curbed due to rising Ruthenium demand from the electronics sector for Hard Disk Drive (HDD) pixie dust which caused the price to sky-rocket between 2004 - 2007.